modehnal/modehnal.github.io/README.md

   This suite will work on Fedora 39 as is, but you will see some tests failing.

+  Update: Automation will now work with no issues on newer Fedoras with qecore==3.25.

 ## Reason for this article

   There is another reason for this article apart from showcasing our solution.